ACCESS-NRI/oasis3-mct/README.md

 If you have problems or questions, please check the forum on the OASIS3-MCT web site (https://www.cerfacs.fr/site-oasis/forum/oa_main.php) or contact us at oasishelp@cerfacs.fr .

+Bugfixes since OASIS3-MCT_5.0 official release:

-- Bugfix for load balacing analysis freezing when all processes are not involved in the coupling observed and solved by Eric
+- 01/06/2022: Bugfix for load balacing analysis freezing when all processes are not involved in the coupling observed and solved by Eric
-- Fix use of uninitialized rglo for mask in grid writing.
+- 01/06/2022: Fix use of uninitialized rglo for mask in grid writing.
-- Add oasis_def_var interface with 2d id_var_shape.  id_var_shape is not used anymore, but we provide an interface with a 1d and 2d argument for backwards compatibility.
+- 01/06/2022: Add oasis_def_var interface with 2d id_var_shape.  id_var_shape is not used anymore, but we provide an interface with a 1d and 2d argument for backwards compatibility.